nebuly-ai/terraform-azurerm-nebuly-platform/README.md

 ## Quickstart

+> ⚠️  **Prerequisite**:
+> before using this Terraform module, ensure that you have your Nebuly credentials ready.
+> These credentials are necessary to activate your installation and should be provided as input via the `nebuly_credentials` input.

 To get started with Nebuly installation on Microsoft Azure, you can follow the steps below.

 These instructions will guide you through the installation using Nebuly's default standard configuration with the Nebuly Helm Chart.